hat-sag/report-design/content/visualizations/selection.md

 <!-- card {"variant": "navy", "type": "composition"} -->
 #### Donut Chart
-Simple proportions for immediate understanding.
+Simple proportions at-a-glance.

 **Perfect when:**
-- You need instant visual impact for key metrics
+- You need instant visual impact
-- Your audience needs quick, familiar visualization
+- The audience needs quick, familiar chart
-- You’re showing 1–2 dominant proportions that matter
+- Showing 1–2 dominant proportions

 **Skip it when:**
 - You have more than 6 segments